Accessibility guide Parliament Budapest

 Accessibility of the Parliament building in Budapest

-The accessible parliament in Budapest is fully wheelchair accessible, and there is also a wheelchair service if necessary.
-Another option you have is to rent wheelchairs through us.
-Click here for more information about our equipment rentals.
+The accessible parliament in Budapest is fully wheelchair accessible, and there is also a wheelchair rental service if necessary.
+If you need any mobility equipment for the full duration of your stay, click here for more information about our equipment rentals.
 Throughout the parliament you find wheelchair accessible bathrooms.
 You find these by following the signates.

-The surface everywhere in the building is carpet, which is easy to maneuver on.
+The surface everywhere in the building is carpet.
 Besides that, there are elevators inside the building to avoid the stairs.
-The House of Parliament requests visitors with a disability to send an e-mail before their arrival to let them know someone is coming who is disabled.
+The House of Parliament requests visitors with lesser mobility to send an e-mail before their arrival.
 This way, they can ensure a smooth visit.
 An employee guides you to one of the accessible entrances and closest elevator.

 Wheelchair Accessible Tours in Budapest